nationalarchives/docker/docker/tna-python/README.md

 ## SSL

-On all environments apart from `develop`, an SSL certificate is required.
+The WSGI or ASGI can run behind SSL if you provide the certificates.

-Two files need to be mounted to the container in order to run environments outside of development:
+Two files need to be mounted to the container in order to use SSL:

 - `/home/app/ssl/key.pem`
 - `/home/app/ssl/cert.pem`